ChrisPeers/portfolio/README.md

-# html-css-reflect
+# Portfolio
-Creating a replica of the Netmatters home page using only HTML + CSS.
-This is part of a task given to me in a course with Netmatters.
+Creating a personal portfolio that will eventually be used to showcase my work and be used to apply for jobs.